vektorprogrammet/survey-scanner/README.md

 ## Usage
 ### Running the program
 The scanner takes a single pdf file and a number of expected boxes (`k`) as inputs.
+Note: k has no real effect.
 ```bash
 ./main.py inputs.pdf k
 ```